Datacoin (DTC) Price Tops $0.0005 on Exchanges

-Datacoin (CURRENCY:DTC) traded up 16.1% against the U.S. dollar during the 24-hour period ending at 15:00 PM ET on April 3rd.
-In the last week, Datacoin has traded 6% lower against the U.S. dollar.
-One Datacoin coin can now be purchased for $0.0005 or 0.00000007 BTC on popular cryptocurrency exchanges.
-Datacoin has a total market capitalization of $18,783.66 and approximately $43.00 worth of Datacoin was traded on exchanges in the last day.
+Datacoin (CURRENCY:DTC) traded up 0.4% against the US dollar during the 24 hour period ending at 23:00 PM ET on April 5th.
+Datacoin has a market capitalization of $19,018.22 and $5.00 worth of Datacoin was traded on exchanges in the last day.
+During the last week, Datacoin has traded down 3.9% against the US dollar.
+One Datacoin coin can currently be purchased for approximately $0.0005 or 0.00000007 BTC on major cryptocurrency exchanges.

 - Elite (1337) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.